ezrec/ucapp/cpu/ASSEMBLY.md

 Send an alert to the channel.
 See channel specific documentation for various alert codes.

-#### io await CHANNEL [TARGET]
+#### io await CHANNEL [REG]

 Halt the CPU until data is available on the channel.
-If TARGET is a valid writable register, then the awaited value is stored in TARGET.
+If REG is a valid writable register, then the awaited value is stored in REG.

 ### Flow Control